The Size-Change-Termination Page summarizes my research on this method for program termination analysis.

 Publicly accessible demo progams:

-Following are short descriptions in English of courses that I teach or have taught.
-Students looking for current information will find it in the MTA website.
+Following are short descriptions in English of courses that have taught.

 Fritz Henglein's talk on an important topic: Also in static analysis, soundness is not enough.